What is a Medicaid work requirement?

 How do states get approval for Medicaid work requirements?

-The concept of a work requirement had previously been a non-starter throughout the Medicaid program’s history, but the Trump administration encouraged states to submit waiver proposals for work requirements.
+The concept of a work requirement had previously been a non-starter throughout the Medicaid program’s history, but the first Trump administration encouraged states to submit waiver proposals for work requirements.
 Numerous states submitted waiver proposals.
-Ultimately, 13 states received approval from the Trump administration to implement Medicaid work requirements for at least some of their adult Medicaid enrollees (see chart below).
+Ultimately, 13 states received approval from the first Trump administration to implement Medicaid work requirements for at least some of their adult Medicaid enrollees (see chart below).

 In some states, the work requirement was designed to apply just to Medicaid expansion enrollees, whereas other states had broader rules.
 There were fairly universal exemptions for certain populations, such as pregnant people, older adults, disabled people, etc.